 Community Management & Care

-Barbara Hamilton is Vice President of Operations, overseeing several residences in the LCB portfolio.
-She is responsible for all aspects of community operations, ensuring that each residence maintains the highest level of overall quality and service excellence, along with compliance and other issues.
+Barbara Hamilton is Vice President of Quality Control overseeing the LCB portfolio.
+She is responsible for of maintaining the highest level of overall quality and service excellence, along with compliance and other issues.

 Previously, Barbara was instrumental in the success of Newton Senior Living, where she was Regional Director of Operations for eight years.
 She was responsible for bringing the NSL mission statement and commitment and values to each of the 27 communities within her portfolio.

 Barbara’s past experience includes quality assurance, program development and clinical programming for seniors.
 With a strong background in elder advocacy and senior housing options, Barbara excels in the creation of high quality senior living environments.
 She is also a Registered Nurse, a Certified Rehabilitation Registered Nurse, a Certified Case Manager and a Licensed Social Work Associate.